acw414/eLISA/Vignette/VignetteREADME.md

        ```
        quit()
        ```
-2) The user can clone the eLISA repository to Hoffman2 by typing the following into the command line:
+2) The user can **clone the eLISA directory to Hoffman2** by typing the following into the command line:
    ```
    git clone https://github.com/acw414/eLISA.git
    ```

-3) The user should **copy sampleinput_Fish_taxonomy_file.txt to the main eLISA directory**
+3) To run the sample data set the user should **copy sampleinput_Fish_taxonomy_file.txt to the main eLISA directory**

 4) Finally, the user needs to **navigate to the main eLISA directory** and type into the command line:
    ```